-The Quality & Sustainability (Q&S) department of CJ is responsibile for monitoring and reporting to the HROE Sub-Committee and CJ Board of Directors on a quarterly basis, the performance of CJ and its subsidiaries' with respect to identified aspects and impacts.
-Each subsidiary has a dedicated E&S Coordinator who reports on its environmental performance in an established and structured meeting, with Q&S, to review progress and share best practices.
+The Quality & Sustainability (Q&S) department of CJ has the responsibility to monitor and report to the HROE Sub-Committee and CJ Board of Directors on a quarterly basis, the performance of CJ and its subsidiaries' with respect to identified aspects and impacts.
+Each subsidiary has a dedicated E&S Coordinator who reports on its environmental performance in an established, and structured meeting with Q&S, to review progress and share best practices.